-But you need to make sure that what you are picking is hogweed and not giant hogweed.
+But you need to make sure that what you’re picking is common hogweed and not giant hogweed.
 Giant hogweed (Heracleum mantegazzianum) isn’t a native plant, it was introduced into the British Isles in the 1800s and has rapidly spread.
-It tends to be found on river banks and alongside canals; the photo below was taken alongside the Frome in May 2009 and gives an idea of how tall it can get, although it can grow to 5m.
+It tends to be found on river banks and alongside canals (but not always); the photo below was taken alongside the Frome in May 2009 and gives an idea of how tall it can get, although it can grow to 5m.

-We haven’t found any giant hogweed where we are based on the North Downs, but one of our regulars, Max, sent us some photos recently of some that he spotted in Essex.
+We haven’t found any giant hogweed where we’re based on the North Downs, but we do find it from time to time as we’re out and about.
 At this time of year (May) the height of the giant hogweed gives it away, but earlier in spring it isn’t always as obvious.
 So here are a few pointers to help tell them apart.

 Leaves

-The leaves on giant hogweed tend to be very deeply divided, angular and pointed, whilst those of hogweed are more rounded.
-In the photo below giant hogweed is on the left hand side, hogweed on the right.
+The leaves on giant hogweed tend to be very deeply divided, angular and pointed; they are hairless (glabrous).

 Stems